overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Validations exchange Monad Currency

 This _Effect_ can be used as a currency to be exchanged as input-output for our independent validation functions.
 A validation function takes Either monad as input.
 If the input is in the `right` state, validation is performed using its API functions `map` or `flatMap`, and if the validation fails, the corresponding failure is set in the `left` state.
 Otherwise, return the monad in the right state.
-As long as the result of a validation is in the right state, it doesn't matter what the value it has.
+As long as the result of validation is in the right state, it doesn't matter what value it has.
 Thus a wild-card is used in the `Validator` Data type signature.
 [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/0a2b47279ea2d76eb8a31d3c3f8ea0a05d64b6e9/src/main/java/algebra/types/Validator.java#L11).

 ## The Configuration

 Since functions are values, all we need is an Ordered List (like `java.util.list`) to maintain the sequence of validations.
 We can compose all the validation functions, in the order of preference.
 This order is **Configurable** easily.
 [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/declarative/Config.java#L37-L50).

 However, there is a complexity.
-List of Validations for a parent node consists of a mix of parent node and child node validations.
+The list of Validations for a parent node consists of a mix of the parent node and child node validations.
 But they can't be put under one `List`, as they are functions on different Data Types.
-So child validations need to be ported to parent context.
-We can achieve this with **Higher-Order Functions**, which act as DSL to **lift** child validation to parent type
+So child validations need to be ported to the parent context.
+We can achieve this with **Higher-Order Functions**, which act as DSL to **lift** child validation to the parent type

 - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/algebra/ConfigDsl.java).

 This is a powerful technique, which enables us to see the code through the lens of **Algebra**.
 This way, we can configure a **Chain** of validations in-order, sorting out all the parent-child dependencies.
 This is nothing but the most popular **Chain of Responsibility** Design pattern, with a functional touch.

-If the inter-dependencies between Parent-Child happens to be more complex, we may end-up with _Graph_ like relationship, but it can easily be _flatten_ into a Chain with simple _Topological Sort_.
+If the inter-dependencies between Parent-Child happen to be more complex, we may end up with _Graph__ like relationship, but it can easily be _flatten_ into a Chain with a simple _Topological Sort__.

 ## The Orchestration